-In some cases, you can work in a non-covered position with a VRS-participating employer and continue to receive your retirement benefits.
-If you return to noncovered employment with the employer from which you retired, you must have a bona fide break in service of at least one full calendar month from your retirement date over a period you normally would work.
+In some cases, you can work in a non-covered position with a VRS-participating employer and continue to receive your retirement benefit.
+If you return to non-covered employment with the employer from which you retired, you must have a bona fide break in service of at least one full calendar month from your retirement date.
 This break must occur over a period you normally would work.
-Periods of leave with or without pay, summer breaks or intersession periods do not count toward satisfying this break in service.
-This requirement includes teachers who retire under an early retirement incentive program.
+Periods of leave with or without pay do not count toward satisfying this break in service.